tbjgolden/create-typescript-react-library/README.md

 from me

-- docusaurus website
+- interactive setup script which asks the basics to help get you up and running
-- typedoc generated api docs
+- docusaurus website integrated with typedoc generated api docs
 - github actions setup
 - dotenv stuff
 - https://github.com/kentcdodds/all-contributors